 Carinspect inspections can take place at home, work or any other safe environment.
 On some occasions, the mechanic may need to move the vehicle to a safer location in the immediate area if the mechanic believes that the seller's location is unsuitable for a safe inspection to take place - this may be due to things such as traffic or surfaces that are unstable or undulating.

 Carinspect offers a full refund (minus a $12.50 credit card fee) for inspection bookings that for any reason cannot go ahead.
-The following two exceptions must be noted:
+The following two exceptions apply: